APC Pure Logo webp

 What is Quicklime?

-Quicklime calcium oxide is produced by heating calcium carbonate materials such as limestone at high temperatures.
+Quicklime, or calcium oxide, is produced by heating calcium carbonate materials such as limestone at high temperatures.
 This process, known as calcination, removes carbon dioxide and leaves behind calcium oxide.

 This material is sometimes referred to as burnt lime, reflecting the thermal process used in its production.
 The resulting compound is dry, caustic, and highly reactive, particularly when exposed to moisture.